Sahmwell/G15_Capstone/TrainingGym/env/reward_functions.md

 #### -5 light switch with weighted wait time on switch
 Potentially converged faster with multi-agent than above, but it is not well tested yet.
+While i've noticed that it converges faster than the basic reward function that does not change weight it sometimes gets sucked in to a black hole where it doesn't want to change anything because its lane is full, and swapping phase would tank the reward function.
+Maybe a lower weight, and well supervised training could fix this.
 ```python
 def _get_reward(self):
     road_waiting_vehicles_dict, _, _ = self._get_direction_vehicle_counts(self.controlled_node)